faassen/apilar/README.md

 lets it run.
 You can see the world evolve in the terminal, so you please make your terminal window big enough.

 The red squares on the map are computers.
-The blue is the free resources in a location -- white is no resources, the more and darker blue the more.
+White areas don't have a computer.

+You can select different color schemes to see other maps:

+- amount of free resources available on location, from white to dark blue.

+- amount of bound resources per computer, greens from light to dark.
+White is no computer.

+- amount of memory per computer, reds from light to dark.
+White is no computer.

+- amount of processors per computer, purples from light to dark.
+White is no computer.

 Sometimes after starting a replicator growth stops due to back luck; you want to restart Apilar then and reload the web page.